 - Courses or programs that require students to leave campus several times during the term for field trips or similar activities may fulfill this requirement by securing one release at the beginning of the term.
 The release should be clearly worded to cover the activity for the full term of the course or program.
 Two examples of this are intern programs that require repetitive visits, and Heller Service Corps travel.

-- Basic information required of all off campus programs, provides a "release" section, the language of which should not be altered unless approved by the Risk Manager.
+- Basic information required of all off campus programs, provides a "release" section, the language of which should not be altered unless approved by the Risk Manager or Legal Counsel.
 Additional space is provided for the program director to include other important provisions and agreements.

 - The program director should keep a file of the Consent, General Release, and Indemnity Agreements for no less than six (6) years.